return42/sphkerneldoc/linux_src_doc/sound/firewire/amdtp-stream_h.rst

     Only for in-stream.
 Empty in-packets have TAG0.

 CIP_DBC_IS_END_EVENT
-    Only for in-stream.
-The value of dbc in an in-packet corresponds to the end of event in the packet.
+    The value of dbc in an packet corresponds to the end of event in the packet.
 Out of IEC 61883.

 CIP_WRONG_DBS
     Only for in-stream.
 The value of dbs is wrong in in-packets.